 Further your understanding

 - Pending revisions are a new concept.
 They have sometimes been described as forward revisions or draft revisions.
-There is ongoing discussion to further define and document pending revisions, specifically with regards to use-cases like sequential vs. non-sequential pending revisions.
+There is ongoing discussion to further define and document pending revisions, specifically regarding use cases like sequential vs. non-sequential pending revisions.

 - In Drupal 7 the Workbench Moderation module provides the ability to have pending/draft revisions.